DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/FAQ.md

 AP > Payment setup > Methods of payment
 If **Enable file parameters** is set to _Yes_ on your Method of Payment, the **File format** requires a value.

+### 	Generating AP payment - Total line order
+#### Error
+Bank sends an error for the Vendor EFT payment for issues with the total debit or credit amounts.

+#### Resolution
+Cash and bank management > Bank statement reconciliation > Bank accounts Select the applicable bank account and select the applicable order in field **Total line order**.

 ### 	Payment advice report – Vendor bank details missing
 #### Issue